 The survey is conducted over a period of several months.
 In order to standardize the survey responses, December 31st was selected so that everyone who participates will answer the questions for the same time period.
 It has no other special significance.

-Public use file will be released as soon as possible upon completion of data collection.
+The public use file will be released as soon as possible upon completion of data collection.

 The information that respondents provide is used solely for statistical purposes.
-All Census Bureau employees take an oath of confidentiality and are subject to fines or imprisonment for improperly disclosing information provided by respondents.
+All U.S. Census Bureau employees take an oath of confidentiality and are subject to fines or imprisonment for improperly disclosing information provided by respondents.
 Names and addresses are removed from all forms, and are not included in any statistical release.
 As a further precaution, the U.S. Census Bureau applies certain restrictions to the data.

 We estimate that completing the NSSRN will take 30 minutes on average.